Hot form quench: Process

-Hot forming of aluminium alloys consists of four main steps performed on a custom-shaped sheet blank: solutionising, blank transfer, quenching and forming, and artificial aging.
+Hot forming of aluminium alloys consists of four main steps performed on a custom-shaped sheet blank: heating and solutionising (above 450°C), blank transfer, quenching (to near ambient temperature in a cool die) and forming, and artificial aging.
 In the solutionising step, the blank is heated in a furnace to a temperature where the precipitates in the material dissolve.
 The solutionising ovens are most effective when designed with forced convection, which is a difference to those used for press hardened steel lines.
+It is important to note that this hot forming process is different to what is termed Warm Forming, which is performed at under 300 °C and results in less formability and finished part strength.